cdf-modern/cdf-modern.github.io/README.md

 - Install Jekyll: `gem install jekyll bundler`
 - Install dependencies: `bundle install`

+(You may need to follow the instructions in https://stackoverflow.com/a/37956249/1669977 and add things to your .bashrc)

 ### Local development

 To run a local server: